nf-core/eager/docs/usage.md

 work locally, please report as a [github issue](https://github.com/nf-core/eager/issues).

-If it does, please ask the developer of the tool (although we will endevour to help as much as we can via the [nf-core slack](https://nf-co.re/join/slack) in the #eager channel).
+If it does, please ask the developer of the tool (although we will endeavour to help as much as we can via the [nf-core slack](https://nf-co.re/join/slack) in the #eager channel).